Speaking part: variant 59 - Langart

 Study the advertisement.

-You are going to take the course ‘English for Academic Purposes’ offered by the University of Southampton and now you’d like to get more information.
+You are considering taking drama classes and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.